JTafej/Programming-Lessons/Libraries 10_15.md

 os.system("clear")
 ```

 ### Okay, now it's time for the challenge of the day.
 Take a program from the past, and use os.system("clear") to clean it up!
+If you get finished early, read some more about libraries on the link I attached!